NoahPangUCSB/AgentSocietyChallenge/README.md

 A script to process the raw Yelp dataset into the required format for use with the `websocietysimulator` library.
 This script ensures the dataset is cleaned and structured correctly for simulations.

 ### 4. **`CS245_RecAgent.py`**
-Main script to run our recommendation agent variant 1.
+Main script to run Implementation 1 of our recommendation agent.

 ### 5. **`CS245_RecAgent2.py`**
-Main script to run our recommendation agent variant 2.
+Main script to run Implementation 2 of our recommendation agent.

 ---